-One track that was written for Houston, but was not recorded or released, is “Hold My Hand”.
+Another track that Kelly wrote for Houston, but which the pop star did not record, was “Hold My Hand”.

-“What people don’t know is that [Hold My Hand] is actually one of the first songs I wrote back then, although it didn’t come out until 2010,” Kelly reveals.
+“What people don’t know is that [Hold My Hand] is actually one of the first songs I wrote back then,” Kelly reveals.

-“He heard it and snatched it before he could even give it to Whitney because he wanted it for himself,” recalls Kelly.
+“He heard it and snatched it before he could even give it to Whitney because he wanted it for himself.”

 Akon and Jackson were connected through a mutual contact – music attorney Peter Lopez.

-“[Peter] called me with Michael in a three-way call, and at first I thought it was a crank call.
-Peter said ‘No, I’m really serious, it’s Michael Jackson’,” Akon recalls.
+“He called me with Michael in a three-way call, and at first I thought it was a crank call,” recalls Akon.

-“The thought of [meeting Jackson] was nerve-wracking, but when I finally got a chance to actually meet him and I found out how normal and cool and humble he was, all that went out the window.”
+“The thought was nerve-wracking… but when I finally got a chance to actually meet him and I found out how normal and cool and humble he was, all that went out the window.”

 “He’s a genius.
 Just to be in the same room as him, I felt everything I wanted to accomplish in life has been achieved.
-That aura… That’s how incredible that aura is.
-We about to shake the world up, man.”
+That aura… That’s how incredible that aura is.”

 “He was in the booth and he was singing his butt off,” recalls Goodchild.

-Goodchild agreed, adding: “He was so well-practiced, and so good at singing that even when he thought he wasn’t doing so well, his chops and delivery were way better than anybody we’ve ever dealt with.
+“He was so well-practiced, and so good at singing that his chops and delivery were way better than anybody we’ve ever dealt with.”

-“Hold My Hand” was the last song my uncle Michael every played to me in person”, Taj reminisced.
+“Hold My Hand was the last song my uncle Michael every played to me in person,” recalls Taj.

 “He was so proud of it.
 I’ll never forget that smile he had on his face as the song played through the speakers (in his room) at the Palms Hotel in Vegas.
 After the song was over, he asked me what I honestly thought of it.
 I told him it was a worldwide number one song and that it was going to be huge.
 He was so happy to hear that.”